catseye/toolshelf/README.markdown

 Now, you can dock (this is the word `toolshelf` uses instead of "install") any source that `toolshelf` can handle, simply by typing, for example,

-    toolshelf dock nelhage/reptyr
+    toolshelf dock gh:nelhage/reptyr

 When that completes, you can run `reptyr` by simply typing

     reptyr

 Convenient!
-And if you ever want to get rid of `reptyr` from your system, simply
+And if you ever want to get rid of `reptyr` from your system, simply run

     rm -rf $TOOLSHELF/nelhage/reptyr